How to Fill Out a W9: Step-by-Step Guide for 2025

 Yes.
 If you are an independent contractor without a business, you will still need to fill out a W-9 as an individual, a sole proprietor, or a single-member LLC.
 Simply fill under your name and SSN to file form W-9 without a business.

-What happens if you don’t fill out W-9?
+What happens if you donāt fill out a W-9?

-Failing to fill out W-9 can lead to ramifications from the IRS.
+Failing to fill out a W-9 can lead to ramifications from the IRS.
 If you fail or refuse to provide a filled-out W-9 form, you will be fined $50 for each failure.
 Furthermore, a payee who refuses to fill out a W-9 (or provides false information) will be subject to backup withholding, requiring the payer to withhold taxes at a rate of 24% on all future earnings.

-How much does it cost to fill out a form w9?
+How much does it cost to fill out a form W-9?

 Filling out a W-9 form itself does not typically cost anything, as the form is provided by the Internal Revenue Service (IRS) and can be downloaded for free from their website.
 However, if you need assistance filling out the form, you may need to hire a tax professional or accountant, which could result in fees or charges.